sourceduty/Xenodynamics/README.md

 #
 ### New Science Subject

-When new scientific subjects are created or discovered, they often undergo a process of validation, dissemination, and potential adoption within the academic and research communities like Univiersities.
+When new scientific subjects are created or discovered, they often undergo a process of validation, dissemination, and potential adoption within the academic and research communities like univiersities and labs.
 Universities play a critical role in the adoption and development of new scientific subjects, serving as centers of research, education, and innovation.
 They help validate and expand knowledge, preparing the next generation of scientists, researchers, and professionals to contribute to the evolving landscape of science and technology.

 #
 ### Alternatives for Xenodynamics